urlearncloud/docker-session/docker container create/README.md

 nginx is the name of the image you are running.

-You can now access the service running in the container (in this case, the Nginx web server) by visiting http://localhost:8080 in your web browser.
+You can now access the service running in the container by visiting http://localhost:8080 in your web browser. or PUBLIC-IP

 3. List Running Containers
 You can check if the container is running by listing all active containers: